Andrew was a founding member of Handspan in 1977 and remained at the core of its heart and soul throughout its quarter

 From 1980 till 1997, Andrew worked as a performer in almost every company production that was developed, and independently, performed in the original casts for Nigel Triffitt's works: The Fall of Singapore (1987); Moby Dick'(1990) and the revival of Momma’s Little Horror Show.

 In tandem with his performing roles, Andrew maintained a committed involvement in all aspects of Handspan's operations, including the endless maintenance of its workshop and equipment through which he mastered the technicalities of paintbrush and hammer with effervescent humour; was assiduous and compelling in the liaison, promotion and recording keeping for the company's extensive community and schools marketplace; and served on the Handspan Board for a first decade, both as a founding member and as an elected working company representative.

-Andrew directed Guts for kindergatens and lower primary school touring in 1984, and in the late 1980s, was Artistic Co-Ordinator of Handspan's education and community workshop program: HandMade under the umbrella of which he undertook extended Puppet-in-Residency projects and devised and directed Snapshot (1986), The Butterfly Project (1986) and The Tomorrowland Game (1987).
+Andrew directed Guts for kindergatens and lower primary school touring in 1984, and in the late 1980s, was Artistic Co-Ordinator of Handspan's education and community workshop program: HandMade under the umbrella of which he undertook extended Puppet-in-Residency projects and devised and directed Snapshot (1986), The Butterfly Project (1986), The Tomorrowland Game (1987) and The Dog Show (1987).

-In the 1990s Andrew formed Puppetree with designer, Alison Bogg to continue to lead and create artist-in-community residencies for local events in regional and metropolitan Victoria, ACT and New South Wales, and in India in through an Asialink supported residency.
+In 1990, Andrew created the first Puppetry Unit for Swinburne T.O.P. at Prahran TAFE beginning Handspan's long term partnership with the tertiary Drama Department and its training of professional arts workers.
+In 1993 he formed Puppetree with designer, Alison Bogg to continue to lead and create artist-in-community residencies for local events in regional and metropolitan Victoria, ACT, New South Wales, and in India in through an Asialink supported residency.

 From 2013 - 2015, Andrew cataloged, classified and digitised Handspan's extensive video and film archive which has made possible the video clips linked on this site.